danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 But there was nothing remarkable in any of the above code: No recent changes as a result of the Ruby upgrade, and not even any logic, just static display.
 I also checked the base `ApplicationController` but nothing relevant there either.

 So the next question was, what was directing some requests to the `/unsupported_browser` path?
-In absence of any obvious logic in the application code, the answer could be in middleware, which can modify http requests and responses.
-Rails already comes with a middleware stack, but an app can add more via custom code or gems.
+In absence of any obvious logic in the application code, the answer could be in [rack middleware](https://stackoverflow.com/questions/2256569/what-is-rack-middleware), which can filter and modify http requests and responses.

-To view the list of middleware currently in a Rails app, you can run `bin/rails middleware`.
+To view the list of middleware currently configured for a Rails app, you can run `bin/rails middleware`.
 I ran this looking for anything that wasn't out-of-the-box Rails like `ActionDispatch::...` or `Rack::...`, and possibly related to browser detection.

-And I found:
+I found this:

 ```bash
 bin/rails middleware